-WASHINGTON, DC 20549 FORM 1 0-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 O 1934 The securities exchange ACT OF For the quarterly period en ded June 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 O R 15 (d) OF THE SECURITIES EXCHANGE ACT · OF For the transition period from to Commission file numb er: 001-33221 Delaware (State or other jurisdiction of incorporation or organization) 94-2875566 (I.R.S.
-Employer Identification No.) 4242 Campus Point Court, Suite 200 San Diego, CA (Address of principal executive offices) 92121 (Zip Code) Registrant's telephone number, includ ing area code: (858) 251-4400 duri cate by check mark whether the registrant: (1) has filed all reports required to ng the preceding 12 months (or for such shorter period that the registrant was irrements for the past 90 days.
-Yes $\boxtimes$ No $\square$ requ cate by check mark whether the registrant has submitted electronically and poired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§23 ter period that the registrant was required to submit and post such files).
-Yes 2.405 of this chapter) during the preceding 12 months (or for such l eme cate by check mark whether the registrant is a large accelerated filer, an accelerated growth company.
-See the definitions of "large accelerated filer," "accelerany" in Rule 12b-2 of the Exchange Act.
-Larg ge accelerated filer 🗵 Accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+FOR M 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 1934 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 7 For the quarterly period l ended September 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION OF 1934 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT For the transition period fa omto Commission file number: 001-33221 APEUTICS, INC. et as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 94-2875566 (I.R.S.
+Employer Identification No.) 4242 Campus Point Court, Suite 200 San Diego, CA (Address of principal executive offices) 92121 (Zip Code) Registrant's telephone number, i ncluding area code: (858) 251-4400 duri ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 nt was required to file such reports), and (2) has been subject to such filing 4 Yes ☑ No 🗆 ulation S-T (§232.405 of this chapter) during the preceding 12 months every Interactive Data File required to be submitted pursuant to Rule 405 of (or for such shorter period that the registrant was required to submit such Yes ☑ No □ eme a accelerated filer, a non-accelerated filer, a smaller reporting company, or an "accelerated filer," "smaller reporting company," and "emerging growth l Larg ge accelerated filer  Accelerated filer コ Non -accelerated filer Smaller reporting company $\Box$ Emerging growth company $\Box$ n emerging growth company, indicate by check mark if the registrant has or revised financial accounting standards provided pursuant to Section as elected not to use the extended transition period for complying with any a 13(a) of the Exchange Act. $\ \Box$

+The number of shares of the registrant's common stock, par value \$0.01 per share, outstanding as of October 26, 2018 was 78,019,031.

+Yes $\square$

+No 🗵

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes